raspberrypilearning/lights-out/worksheet.md

     sleep(5)
     ```

-    Can you work out how to...
+    Can you work out how to do make your program do these things?

-    * Turn the other coloured lights on individually (blue, yellow, green)?
+    * Turn the other coloured lights on individually (blue, yellow, green)
-    * Turn all of the lights off at once?
+    * Turn all of the lights off at once
-    * Change the length of time the lights are turned on and off for?
+    * Change the length of time the lights are turned on and off for

 ## Using the random library

-This would be a pretty easy game if the lights came on in the same order, for the same length of time!
+This would be a pretty easy game if the lights always came on in the same order, for the same length of time!
 To make it as tricky as possible for the player you need to add some randomness.
-Here are the things you will decide randomly:

-* Which light is chosen to turn on
-* How long to wait before turning the next light on
+You will write your program to randomise which light is chosen to turn on, and how long to wait before turning the next light on.

 1. To generate random numbers you need to use Python's `random` library.
 Find the line in your program that says `from time import sleep`, and underneath it type in `import random`. **Delete** all of the code beneath this where you experimented with turning the lights on and off.